Phone Calls During Deployments

 Overseas Calling Centers

 There are now calling centers in many locations, even some desert camps.
-There are currently two types of calling centers in Iraq and Afghanistan: AT&T and Segovia.
-AT&T provides regular land lines and Segovia provides less expensive VOIP (internet) phone lines.
-Both are reliable and clear.
-Your Marine will want to have both types of calling cards during deployment--most locations have either AT&T or Segovia, but not both.
+AT&T provides regular land lines.
 Depending on where your Marine is will determine what type of calling card to use.
-For more information about calling cards and where to purchase them, the Calling Cards links to your left.
+For more information about calling cards and where to purchase them, click here.

 Morale Calls Via Satellite Phones (SAT Phones)